• Skip to primary navigation

 2. It’s great for times table practice

 Being able to recall multiplication facts quickly and accurately is so important for children when learning math.
 Times tables crop up in so many areas of math.
-Plus being able to recall multiplication facts easily also comes in useful in day-to-day life.
+Plus being able to recall multiplication facts easily also comes in useful in everyday life.

 If your child wants to practise times tables with an empty multiplication grid, you can download both a completed and empty multiplication chart printable at the end of this post.